-Now given that I am self-hosting and not that familiar with WordPress and its configuration that was a bit of a worry.
-The good news was that all the blogs were listed on the rhs, and all the WordPress links were there and active.
+Now given that I am self-hosting and not that familiar with WordPress that was a bit of a worry.
+The good news was that all the blogs were listed on the Admin Page, and all the WordPress links were there and active.
 I could log-in to the site and once logged in the posts were all there and intact.
 Looked on the Server and everything seemed to be in the correct location.
 So it looked like a configuration issue.

 Well that file was there and in the correct location.
 Then I remembered that yesterday I was looking at the Settings>General and changed the Web Site url home page from quintic.co.uk/blogs to just quintic.co.uk.
 That was the problem.
 As far as I can tell I did follow the instructions correctly, and whilst the main site did display correctly, and I could log-in and execute all admin functions, the Blog posts would not display.
 Still don’t know what the issue was, but I have reset the url and all is fine.
 That will have to do for now.